DanielnRose/Census_Assesment/README.md

 ## Data Processing
  - Our data processing takes place in our ETL Report and Visulizations.ipynb
- - Our other jupyer notebook files are for each of the 4 data sets individually
+ - Our other jupyer notebook files in the Individual folder are for each of the 4 data sets individually

  ## Results
  - We answered our questions in our Report.pdf